 - Health Questionnaire.
 It is important to TTC that participants take all pre-departure safety and health precautions related to pre-existing conditions.
 To minimize health risk while abroad, participants will fill out the health questionnaire and will discuss any concerns with their sponsoring faculty.

 - Emergency Response Team.
-The Global Opportunities Office shall activate an emergency response team when education abroad programs are in operation to advise and respond should emergency situations arise during the program period.
+The Director of International Education, in consultation with the Chief of Public Safety shall activate an emergency response team when education abroad programs are in operation to advise and respond should emergency situations arise during the program period.